-The simplest way to enable Synchronization Validation is by selecting the "Synchronization Validation" preset of the Vulkan Configurator.
-Given the challenge of debugging synchronization issues, applications should be tested within a debugger, with a debug break set in a debug callback.
-The debug callback is defined using vkCreateDebugUtilsMessengerEXT with VK_DEBUG_REPORT_ERROR_BIT_EXT set in VkDebugReportCallbackCreateInfoEXT::flags.
+Given the challenge of debugging synchronization issues, applications should be tested within a debugger, set to break for any validation error.
+On Windows this can be done in Vulkan Configurator by selecting "Debug/Action" options "Break" and "Debug Output" causes Synchronization Validation to show the text of the error message in the debugger and pause program execution for each error.
+On all platforms, this can be accomplished by setting a debug breakpoint in a debug callback.
+The debug callback is defined using vkCreateDebugUtilsMessengerEXT with vk\DEBUG\REPORT\ERROR\BIT\EXT set in VkDebugReportCallbackCreateInfoEXT::flags.
 For each reported hazard, the provoking Vulkan call will be on the debugger call stack, aiding debugging.